 We've put together this handy checklist so you can plan your last few weeks of student life, and make some extra cash in the process.

-13 things to do before leaving university
+Important things to do before you leave university

 In a few weeks, you'll likely be super grateful for the free careers advice you've had on hand at uni.